 The Springfield 1903 rifle was the standard-issue firearm that accompanied American soldiers in the trenches of World War I. The M1 Garand rifle replaced the Springfield 1903 during World War II.

 As crafters, we appreciate the tough grain of American walnut used in these stocks.
 We acquired several of these historic rifle stocks, which were too damaged to be suitable for rifle making but are still in perfect shape for making our WWI and WWII rings.

 Whiskey barrel rings have proven to be some of our most popular products.
-Many whiskey aficionados savor the opportunity to make a deeper connection to their spirit of choice.
+Many whiskey aficionados savor the opportunity to make a deeper connection to their ring by selecting a whiskey barrel from their spirit of choice.
 We make rings using Jack Daniel's, Jim Beam, Buffalo Trace, Woodford Reserve, and many other American bourbon barrels.
 For those who prefer Scotch whisky, we've been able to use barrel wood from Lagavulin, Laphroaig, and others.